whoissqr/terraform-cdx-modules/gcp/README.md

 - Terraform variable values can be passed in different ways.
 Please refer [this page](https://www.terraform.io/docs/language/values/variables.html#variable-definition-precedence) if you want to use a different way.
 - We recommend you to set your organization's CIDR ip ranges as `master_authorized_networks_config` value and also set `ingress_white_list_ip_ranges` value as per your requirement.
 - Per your use case, you have to run `terraform apply` in [global-resources](./gcp/global-resources) and [environment](./gcp/environment) to create complete CNC infrastructure.
+- To create scanfarm resources in both global and environment folders, you need to set `scanfarm_enabled` flag value as true.

 ### Complete infrastructure creation
 Here, terraform will create all the required resources from the scratch.
 First, we will create global-resources and then environment resources.
 You can tweak the `terraform.tfvars.example` file in each module per your use case.